laanwj/etna_viv/README.md

    Usage:
       gpu-trace <on|off>      Enable/disable cmdbuffer trace
-      gpu-trace stop <on|off> Enable/disable stopping on commit
+      gpu-trace stop <on|off> Enable/disable stopping on every commit

 These commands will automatically find the gallium pipe and screen from the current Mesa context.